Logitech’s new dock is designed for a work from home world

 Logitech has announced a new all-in-one docking station to make video conferencing easier for those working from home.

-The company's new Logi Dock is targeted to be certified for Google Meet, Microsoft Teams and Zoom when it launches this winter.
+The company's new Logi Dock will be certified for Google Meet, Microsoft Teams and Zoom when it launches this winter, the company said.

 In addition to giving remote workers and hybrid workers one centralized hub to plug in all of their devices, the Logi Dock also features one-touch meeting controls and a built-in speakerphone for taking video calls.